MaiBil/bike_rental/README.md

 I used pycodestyle to check against PEP8 style conventions

 # How to run the tests:
-Write on the command line, while on the path on the proyect ../intivefdv $ python3 bike_rental_test.py
+Write on the command line, while on the path of the proyect ../intivefdv $ python3 bike_rental_test.py